npalladium/server-seer/README.md

 ## Current status

-Currently, there is no functionality to send that data.
-A sender is being prepared and will work once I have the possibility to work on the server, listening for those API calls.
+The server seer client supports sending data but as of now, there is no official SaaS to parse and visualize that data.
+The expected Beta launch is expected on June.
+Of course, a custom solution, not dependant on the SaaS being built can be implemented using the simple API of a single POST call.

 ~~Also, a shell UI is being worked on, based on [gizak/termui](https://github.com/gizak/termui).~~ Scrapped for now because of lacking functionality.